About Us

 Deputy Director

-Jessica has worked closely with international organisations, national and local governments, third sector organisations and the NHS and published widely on social determinants of health.
 She is a member of several advisory groups in England and internationally.
-Prior to her work at UCL she was head of Health and Social Care at IPPR, Research Fellow in Public Health at the Kings Fund, and worked at Unicef and LSE.
-She has published and broadcast widely on issues relating to health and social care policy.
-She holds a doctorate from the University of London.
+Prior to her work at IHE she was head of Health and Social Care at IPPR, Research Fellow in Public Health at the Kings Fund, and worked at UNICEF and the London School of Economics.
+She has published and broadcast widely and holds a doctorate from the University of London.

 @Jessjallen